Terms and Conditions for use

 Registration and booking

-- All fees are charged at the time of booking (to validate the booking), either by major credit or debit card, or by cash or cheque at the reception desk.
+- Payment for the use of facilities, whether casual or block booked, will be required in full and in advance of use.
+All fees are charged at the time of booking (to validate the booking), either by major credit or debit card, or by cash or cheque at the reception desk.
 The Centre operates an online booking system, which will give you a clear picture of which facilities are available on any given day.
 Alternatively, bookings can be made by telephone or at the reception desk.
 We cannot accept email bookings.

 - Bookings can only be accepted from adults (over the age of 18), who will be responsible for properly supervising any children they have booked, and must not leave such children unattended.
 Alternatively, arrangements can usually be made for Centre staff or volunteers to provide supervision, for which we normally need 48 hours notice.